gne-ldh/PPS/Content/Notes/Files/Compiling_and_running_1st_program.md

 where before `@` is your UserID and after `@` is the name of Server where you logged-in.

+Before we do some real work, we will activate another nice tool.
+First time, you login, issue following command:

+	tmux

+Now you work.
+Say after doing a lot work, you wish to logout and terminate connection to remote server.
+Then you need to de-attach your session, by:

+	^b d

+That mean press Ctrl, hold it and press b, release both, and then press d.

+Then you can type exit or Ctrl+d to logout and disconnect from remote server.

+Next day, you wish to continue your work.
+Connect and login, using:

+	mosh UserID@code.gdy.club

+Now you need to type:

+	tmux attach

+and you will see you will get where you lefy your session.
+That is the advantage of tmux.

+Unless server is rebooted (which happen rarely), you can get your session by `tmux attach`.

+Even if you get interrupted, because of bad Internet, you can get tour session back by `tmux attach`.

 On computers, information is stored in files and files are stored in folder (also called directory).
 A folder may contain files and / or folders.